-18.1 Boats shall comply with Premiere Racing's Safety Requirements for this event (posted on the event web site and available from Premiere Racing).
-In the event that Class Rules for an eligible One Design class conflict with the Safety Requirements for this event, then the Class Rules will take precedence.

-18.2 All persons in the Melges 24 and Multihull classes shall wear Personal Flotation Devices (PFDs) while racing.

-18.3 A man-overboard procedure shall be practiced aboard each boat at least once by the crew racing in the regatta prior to the first race of the series.
-A dated record of such practice should be signed by participating crew members and kept aboard the boat (Section 5 of Premiere Racing's Safety Requirements for Key West 2011 posted on the event web site and available from Premiere Racing).

-18.4 Retiring.
-A boat that retires from a race or does not intend to start a scheduled race shall promptly report this to the race committee on station via hailing or the designated VHF channel and receive acknowledgement.
-If this is not possible she shall promptly report her actions to Race Headquarters on shore.
+- 18.1 Boats shall comply with Premiere Racing's Safety Requirements for this event (posted on the event website and available from Premiere Racing).
+In the event that class rules for an eligible one-design class conflict with the safety requirements for this event, then the class rules will take precedence. - All persons in the J/70, Melges 24 and one-design class boats in the PHRF, HPR and IRC classes who otherwise meet the special regulations for safety requirements but whose manufactured as-built design does not meet the requirements for lifelines classes, shall wear Personal Flotation Devices (PFD's) while racing except briefly while changing or adjusting clothing or personal equipment. - A man-overboard procedure shall be practiced aboard each boat at least once by the crew racing in the regatta prior to the first race of the series.
+A dated record of such practice should be signed by participating crew members and kept aboard the boat (Section 5 of Premiere Racing's Safety Requirements for Quantum Key West Race Week 2015 posted on the event web site and available from Premiere Racing). - A boat that retires from a race or does not intend to start a scheduled race shall promptly report this to the race committee on station via hailing on the designated VHF channel and receive acknowledgement.
+If this is not possible she shall promptly report her actions to Quantum Race Week Headquarters on shore.